khaiyichin/collective_perception/docs/scripts_explained.md

       -h, --help            show this help message and exit
       <SPECIFIC-HELP-SEE-BELOW>
       -rstr RSTR [RSTR ...]
                             (optional) outer grid row labels (must match number of "ROW" arguments; unused if "-u" arguments are used)
       -row ROW [ROW ...]    (optional) outer grid row coordinates (unused if "-u" arguments are used) -cstr CSTR [CSTR ...]
                             (optional) outer grid column labels (must match number of "COL" arguments; unused if "-u" arguments are used)
       -col COL [COL ...]    (optional) outer grid column coordinates (unused if "-u" arguments are used)
     ```
-    with the static version:
+    with specific help for the static version:
     ```
       -u [U [U ...]]        (optional) communications period, communication probability, and number of agents to use in plotting single heatmap data
     ```